 Combine the flour, 3/4 teaspoon of salt and a few grinds of black pepper in a 1-quart food storage bag and add the chicken strips.
 Shake the bag to coat the chicken with the flour mixture and set aside.

 Cook and drain the pasta according to package directions.
-Drizzle with 1 to 2 tablespoons of olive oil, toss and set aside.
+Return it to the pan and drizzle with 1 to 2 tablespoons of olive oil.
+Toss and set aside.

-Add 2 additional tablespoons of olive oil to a large frying pan and place over medium-high heat.
-Add the butter and as soon as it begins to foam, begin adding the chicken, a few pieces at a time, shaking off the excess flour as you do.
+Add another tablespoon or two of olive oil to a large frying pan and place over medium-high heat.
+Add the butter and as soon as it begins to foam, add the chicken a few pieces at a time, shaking off the excess flour as you do.

 Sauté the chicken for 1-1/2 minutes, or until it's barely golden on the outside.
 It will not be cooked through at this point.
 Transfer to a plate and set aside.